Through thick and thin, pizza delivers

 Dennis and David Valentino, owners since 2011 of Bocca Lupo restaurants in Port Charlotte and then North Port, took a chance on takeout-only at their new, third pizzeria in West Villages Marketplace.

-Dennis said, “We had a lot of discussion about it, but pizza just lends itself to to-go.
+“We had a lot of discussion about it, but pizza just lends itself to to-go," Dennis said.
 We decided for many reasons to push through.
 No one could predict it, but that first day at West Villages was just nuts.

 “At that store and other Bocca Lupos, we retained 65% of normal business with a to-go model.
 In comparison, our Prime Serious Steak lost 95% of its business.
 At this point, at 50%, with barriers installed, we’re just as busy as we were last year in North Port and Port Charlotte, and doing 10% more takeout than we used to.”